John Jameson (character): Fictional character biography

-Later, he was transported to the dimension known as the Other Realm, from which the ruby originated and which was the source of the radiation from the ruby that transformed Jameson into the Man-Wolf.
+Later, Jameson was transported to the dimension known as the Other Realm, from which the ruby originated.
 It was revealed that the ruby was created by the dying Stargod to pass on his powers to someone else.
-While on Earth, Jameson could only partially transform, resulting in his bestial form, while in the Other Realm he could fully transform, resulting in retention of his human intelligence and speech while in lupine form.
+While on Earth, Jameson could only partially transform, resulting in his bestial form, while in the Other Realm he could fully transform, retaining his human intelligence and speech in lupine form.
 He took up the mantle of the Stargod, acted as champion of the Other Realm, and gained new powers such as telepathy and energy manipulation.
 He fought his foes with a sword, a dagger and a longbow and arrows in this incarnation.
 Afterward, he opted to return to Earth, resulting in him losing the ability to fully transform and the loss of all memory of his ever being the Stargod.
 He became the Man-Wolf again during this period and became the Stargod again at one point, teaming up with the She-Hulk and the Hellcat.
 He later returned to Earth, becoming the Man-Wolf again, and allowed himself to be subjected to a procedure that destroyed the Godstone, restoring him to normal for some time.

 Jameson became the pilot of Captain America's personal Quinjet for a period, using the call-sign of "Skywolf".
-During this time, he was temporarily transformed into the Man-Wolf by Dredmond Druid, who wanted the power of the Stargod for himself.
+During this time, he was temporarily transformed into the Man-Wolf by Dredmund the Druid, who wanted the Stargod's power for himself.
 Jameson then left Captain America's employ due to his attraction to Diamondback (Captain America's then-girlfriend).

 Jameson remains friends with Spider-Man and often tries to convince his father to "let up on [Spider-Man]".
 He spent some time as Ravencroft's Head of Security and briefly dated its director, Dr. Ashley Kafka.
 The Carnage symbiote briefly overwhelmed Jameson, using him to commit further murders before Carnage eventually bonded with Ben Reilly (Spider-Man at that time).
 Both Jameson and Ashley were fired by a director who was angry about the Chameleon's escape and subsequent wounding by Kraven the Hunter.
 Via hypnotherapy, Kafka helped discover that Jack O'Lantern had caused him to attack his hospitalized father.
 This therapy also briefly unleashed Jameson's Man-Wolf form before Ashley was able to help Jameson suppress his changes once more.